AxieFeat/Axiom/README.md

 # Axiom
 A simple library for serializing and deserializing java objects

-All information avaliable in wiki - axiom.arial.su
+All information avaliable in wiki - https://axiom.arial.su

 # Gradle configuration